Virtual Reality

 EDICa has designed a virtual reality (VR) simulation that helps users to understand what an ‘enabling workspace’ is.
 This VR was co-designed by gathering a broad collection of thoughts, feelings, and lived experiences from buildings’ users, and how their working environments affect them.

-To create impact, we now invite individuals with the power to facilitate change to experience this virtual reality, and take what they learn to positively impact how buildings and spaces can be designed to be more enabling.
+To create impact, we invited individuals with the power to facilitate change to experience this virtual reality, and take what they learn to positively impact how buildings and spaces can be designed to be more enabling.

 Who should attend?